hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 [via SMB on OSX/Linux](https://support.apple.com/lt-lt/guide/mac-help/mchlp1140/mac#mchlp1265542) at `smb://research.hbs.edu`, and via SSH at `hbsgrid.hbs.edu`.
-This is useful for viewing and copying small files, but will be slow for large data transfers and may result in unexpected permissions settings on the cluster.
+This is useful for viewing and copying small files, but will be slow for large data transfers and **may result in unexpected permissions settings on the cluster**.

 === "Map a Drive on Windows"